New requirements for Massachusetts employers to disclose pay ranges and pay data

 Employers cannot discriminate or retaliate against any employee or applicant for action taken to enforce rights under the Act.

 Employers with at least 100 employees at any time during the prior calendar year and who are subject to EEO-1 data report filing requirements must submit aggregate wage data reports to the Massachusetts Executive Office of Labor and Workforce Development by February 1, 2025.
-An employer who violates this section shall be punished by a warning for the first offense, by a fine of not more than USD500 for the second offense and by a fine of not more than USD1,000 for the third offense (with additional remedies for subsequent violations).
+An employer who violates this section will be punished by a warning for the first offense, by a fine of not more than USD500 for the second offense and by a fine of not more than USD1,000 for the third offense (with additional remedies for subsequent violations).